-Funding is provided by the STFC Council in the UK through the GCRF program (PI: Prof David Jenkins, The University of York), UWC and UniZulu, and the NRF.
-XIA LLC digital electronics is a sponsor of the lab.
+Funding is provided by the STFC Council in the UK through the GCRF program (PI: Prof David Jenkins, The University of York), UWC and UZ, and the NRF.
+XIA LLC and Micron Semiconductors are sponsors of the lab.

 Experimental Nuclear Physics has formed the backbone in human knowledge about matter and materials.
 Heavy elements that are synthesized in the laboratories have helped to explore the island of atomic nuclei.
 Cutting-edge accelerator technologies and the numerous detection systems have made it possible to obtain valuable insight into the nuclear structure and its associated dynamics.
 However, the experiments in nuclear and particle physics depend upon the detection of particles.
 Interaction of nuclear radiation/particles with materials helps in the development of detector technologies.
 Even in many other areas of science nuclear radiation detector has played a vital role.
 Very rapid strides are being made in the design and operation of these detectors.
 Keeping this view in mind a state-of-art detector facility is being developed at the department of Physics & Astronomy at UWC.